 Global Leaders and the rich countries are subjugating people in the developing world through simultaneous humanitarianism and exploitation.
 They are replacing successful traditional cultures that were once on Nature’s side of The Chasm, (where I am now firmly entrenched), with capitalism and the lure of the Good Life and its linked definitions of Success.
 In the process they are creating vast new levels of consumption in an already unsustainable world system.
 This is a humanitarian crime of unprecedented proportions.

 The focus on technological solutions and alternative energy must continue, but with the Good Life’s fundamental flaw of ever increasing consumption, the focus must turn to how our way of life conflicts with Nature.

 Over the past twelve years I have created a new “Good Life” for me, which questions and transforms all the values of our society.
-I crossed from an unsustainable, anthropocentric way of life to become part of Nature’s team.
+I crossed from an unsustainable, anthropocentric way of life to become part of Nature’s team: A One Point Zero, Way of Life.
 It is a transformation journey that Society, its leaders, and elite may need to learn form.
 The focus of our amazing human capabilities has to be redirected to totally different goals and the “celebrities” of the future will be people who aren’t even recognised yet.